jonathandannel/graphite/readme.md

 ## A work in progress

 The purpose of this project is primarily to learn and to become familiar with creating reusable code with javascript.
 As such, there are probably more than a few unexpected kinks to be worked out.

+## To do:

+- Make bar color gradients and font sizes customizable.
+- Allow stacked bars.
+- Improve accuracy of automatic width sizing.